Performance Optimization and Characterization of 7-pad Resistive PICOSEC Micromegas Detectors

-Within a time window of 200\,ns from the triggering point, the local minimum of the cumulative sum distribution was identified and used as the upper integration bound for total charge calculation \cite{kallitsopoulou:tel-05267379}.
+Within a target window of approximately 150\,ns from the triggering point — corresponding to twice the typical pulse duration — the cumulative sum is computed over the baseline-subtracted waveform.
+The local minimum of the cumulative sum within this window corresponds to the point where the pulse tail begins to flatten and the integrated signal stops growing.
+This minimum is used as the upper integration bound for total charge calculation \cite{kallitsopoulou:tel-05267379}.

 Measuring the timing performance of large-area detectors poses a challenge when selecting a reference device, which must provide both superior resolution and spatial uniformity compared to the detector under test.
 Although large-area MCP-PMTs are available, their Signal Arrival Time uniformity must be well understood to avoid introducing biases.
 Previous studies \cite{Bortfeldt_2020} showed that the MCP-PMT time resolution is below 6\,ps at the center but deteriorates rapidly toward the edges.
 To mitigate this effect, only the central region of the MCP was used in the present measurements.